TheTributeCommunity/fesbal-general/README.md

 # fesbal-general

 🚀The Project
-The goal of this project is to help building a digital system for an NGO in Spain that distributes food to people in delicate situations.
+The goal of this project is to help building a digital system for an NGO in Spain called FESBAL that distributes food to people in delicate situations.

 Currently they carry out their operations with physical forms and manual processes, which causes great inefficiencies in the process and failures at the time of distribution.
 The organization relies on collaborating entities to distribute food to beneficiaries.
 These entities are in charge of receiving the food, identifying the beneficiaries and distributing the corresponding meals.